contactandyc/another-c-library/12_red_black_tree.md

   }
 ```

 The next case to test is if the uncle exists and the uncle's color is red.
-At this point the parent and the uncle are both red.
-The red black tree needs to maintain a constant black height.
+At this point, the parent and the uncle are both red.
+The red-black tree needs to maintain a constant black height.

 ```
 $ $stla/bin/tree_operations FDGBE